ModelEarth/evaporation-kits/README.md

 2. What techniques can be used to increase the water surface area exposed to the polarized light? &nbsp;Overlapping layers of glass?

-3. At what levels of intensity are there safety issues with the green polarized light? &nbsp;Are there health benefits from light?
+3. At what levels of intensity are there safety issues with the green polarized light? &nbsp;Are there health benefits from polarized light?

 4. What's the nanometres range for early morning and evening sun? (see below)